Heatwave causes severe travel disruption

 The route between London King’s Cross and Peterborough is expected to remain closed until at least midday.

-Provider Avanti West Coast said services from Euston were cancelled due to ongoing repair works following damage caused by fires in the Hatch End area on Tuesday.
+Provider Avanti West Coast said services from London Euston have been cancelled due to ongoing repair work following damage caused by fires in the Hatch End area on Tuesday.

-All lines between Lancaster and Carlisle and lines in the Birmingham New Street area were blocked due to severe damage to the overhead electric wires.
+All lines between Lancaster and Carlisle and lines in the Birmingham New Street area are blocked due to severe damage to the overhead electric wires.

+There are no trains between London Euston and Scotland, no trains running north of Birmingham to Wolverhampton; and trains are being diverted via Northampton.

+An Avanti West Coast spokesman said: “Train services are severely disrupted across our network as a result of damage to the overhead wires at multiple locations due to yesterday’s extreme heat.
+Network Rail is still at the sites carrying out repairs.

 Network Rail said passenger numbers on Tuesday were around 40% lower than the same day last week.